locnguyenIT/simple-market-microservices/README.md

 With a microservices architecture, an application is built as independent components that run each application process as a service.
 Because they are independently run, each service can be updated, deployed, and scaled to meet demand for specific functions of an application.

 ## How to build microservices ?
 In this project, I will explain all the step that I build.
-Also, I have a lot of branches to describe step by step.
+Beside that, I have a lot of branches to describe step by step corresponding to each branch.
 So, you can check out the code of each branch to follow along.

-## Step:
+## Steps:
 - [1.
 Setup parent module](#1-setup-parent-module)
 - [2.
 Create microservices instances](#2-create-microservices-instances)
 - [3.
 Microservices communication using RestTemplate](#3-microservices-communication-resttemplate)